Create a Disk Image

 Here is the answer: If you do something wrong while attempting to recover the files (for example, recovering files onto the same drive could destroy their contents), you will be able to recover these deleted files and folders from the Disk Image that you have wisely created.

 Disk Image (Active@ Image format) consists of configuration file (with an extension .DIM) and set of file chunks having extensions .000, .001, .002 ...
-By default Active@ File Recovery tries to create one file (chunk) for the whole volume/device, however, in case if target location is FAT, it may not be possible due to file system limitations.
-In this particular case disk image splitted to several chunks and each file has a size of 2Gb.
+By default Active@ File Recovery tries to create one file (chunk) for the whole volume/device.
+However, if the target location is FAT, it may not be possible due to file system limitations.
+In this particular case the disk image is split into several chunks and each file has a size of 2Gb.
 Chunks content can be RAW or RAW-Compressed, depending on settings.

 To create a Disk Image: